 There is now overwhelming evidence that shows Ptarmigan Peak is over 5,000' in elevation and therefore there are 13 peaks over 5,000' in this portion of the Chugach Mountains.

 Postscript: On August 3, 2022, I hiked up the standard route of Ptarmigan with my drone in hand.
 I know, you are not supposed to have drones in the Park, but this was for science.
 Drones are very good at keeping a constant elevation.
 From the main summit, I calibrated the drone to the highest location and then flew it 360 meters to the summit immediately to the east.
-What I found is that the eastern summit is a few meters higher and is therefore the true summit of Ptarmigan Peak.
+What I found is that the eastern summit is a 7.3 meters (24 feet) higher and is therefore the true summit of Ptarmigan Peak.
 In addition, my inReach and cell phone GPS both had elevations comfortably over 5,000'.
 For consistency, I will not edit the table or the map of the InSAR elevations since those reflect their true data source.

 Google Earth File

-Here is a Google Earth file that I made in GIS using the InSAR DEM and identifying peaks.
+Google Earth file that I made in GIS using the InSAR DEM and identifying peaks.
 It only covers the area south/west of Ship Creek and Indian Creek.
-I only left the peaks that have a page on the peakbagger.com site that are over 3,000' in elevation in InSAR.
+I only left the peaks that have a page on the

 No comments: